binaryphile/sorta/README.md

 Pass Arrays
 -----------

-Arrays can be passed by name or by literal value.
+Arrays can be passed by name or with an array literal (see below).
 The array is passed by value, which means the receiving function gets its own copy of the array, not a reference to the original.

 To receive an array, the entry in the parameter list is simply prefixed with an "@" which symbolizes the expected type: